camunda/camunda-docs/versioned_docs/version-8.1/guides/migrating-from-camunda-platform-7.md

 The following attributes/elements can be migrated:

-- `camunda:decisionRef`
+- `camunda:decisionRef` to `zeebe:calledDecision decisionId`
+- `camunda:resultVariable` to `zeebe:calledDecision resultVariable`

 The following attributes are not yet supported:

 - `camunda:decisionRefBinding`, `camunda:decisionRefVersion`, and `camunda:decisionRefVersionTag`(always use the latest version)
 - `camunda:mapDecisionResult` (no mapping happens)
-- `camunda:resultVariable` (result is always mapped to variable 'result' and can be copied or unwrapped using ioMapping).
 - `camunda:decisionRefTenantId`

 A business rule task can also _behave like a service task_ to allow integration of third-party rule engines.
-In this case, the following attributes can also be migrated as described above for the service task migration: `camunda:class`, `camunda:delegateExpression`, `camunda:expression`, or `camunda:topic`.
+In this case, all attributes described above for the service task migration can also be converted.

-The following attributes/elements cannot be migrated:

-- `camunda:asyncBefore`, `camunda:asyncBefore`, `camunda:asyncAfter`, `camunda:exclusive`, `camunda:failedJobRetryTimeCycle`, and `camunda:jobPriority`
-- `camunda:type` and `camunda:taskPriority`
-- `camunda:connector`

 ### Call activities